calaldees/barcampCanterbury/organisers-guide.md

 ----------------

 ### Printed
 * Attendee list
+    * Collect data on how they heard of the event
 * Room Signs
 * twitter `#tag`

 ### Outside Venue
+* Direction Arrows

-* Vinyl banner
+* Vinyl banner?

 ### Foyer
 * Photography Warning (there will be photos taken)

 ### Event Rooms

-* Room names outside rooms
 * Vinyl stands (reusable)

 Sponsors